Itmanco/shopplist/README.md

 Also allows the owner of a list to share it with other users already registered in the web application.
 The project was implemented using Django 5.0.3

+The front end is implemented with Bootstrap to provide mobile support.

 ![Default Home](./static/images/welcome.jpg?raw=true "Welcome")

 ## Installation